Journey to a Breastfeeding Friendly Community: Carrboro’s Story

 Building and Sustaining Momentum

 Throughout the process, the team learned the importance of detailed documentation and regular reflection.
-These practices helped in keeping the project on track abd also in capturing valuable lessons that could be shared with other communities and future teams.
+These practices helped in keeping the project on track and also in capturing valuable lessons that could be shared with other communities and future teams.
 The slow but steady progress through various phases of the project taught them the value of persistence and the need to celebrate small victories along the way.

 Carrboro’s journey towards becoming a Breastfeeding Family Friendly Community was filled with challenges and learning opportunities.
 The initiative’s greatest success was in how the community came together to support a significant cause.
 The lessons learned—from the importance of thorough initial assessments to the need for flexible and persistent outreach—serve as valuable insights for other communities aiming to create more supportive environments for breastfeeding families.